Partner, Dojeiji Consulting Ltd and Former Chief Information Officer, Public Services and Procurement Canada

 When Heidi says the Executive MBA never fades… she really means it.
 “I am very content with what I’ve achieved in my career so far, and know there is so much more yet to come.
 I continue to be open to new challenges and untapped possibilities.
 Having the courage, and the drive to take chances, is the greatest gift the program gave me.”

-The year 2014 was a memorable one for Dr. Viren Naik.
-In the midst of finishing his Telfer Executive MBA program, he was promoted to full professor at the University of Ottawa, and was appointed the Vice-President, Education at The Ottawa Hospital.
+Telfer Executive MBA program, he was promoted to full professor in Anesthesiology and Pain Medicine at the University of Ottawa, and was appointed the Vice-President, Education at The Ottawa Hospital.

 Viren realized he wanted to further his training in leadership development however he thought it would happen further into the future.
-“The Senior Management Team at The Ottawa Hospital encouraged me to do an MBA to broaden my skillset.
-I knew if I wanted to be in a leadership position in healthcare, I was going to need some business competencies.
-When you work in the healthcare system, you tend to view healthcare as being very different from business, but in the 21st century with the reality of public sector funding challenges – healthcare needs to start adopting some best business practices.”
+“The Executive Team at The Ottawa Hospital encouraged me to do an MBA to broaden my skillset.
+I knew if I wanted to be a leader in healthcare, I was going to need some business competencies.
+When you work in the healthcare system, you tend to view it as being very different from business, but in the 21st century with the reality of public sector funding challenges – healthcare needs to start embracing and integrating some best business practices.”